ConsenSys/doc.pantheon/docs/HowTo/Interact/APIs/Using-JSON-RPC-API.md

 ## Geth Console

 The geth console is a REPL (Read, Evaluate, & Print Loop) Javascript console.
-Use JSON-RPC APIs supported by geth and Besu directly in the console.
+Use JSON-RPC APIs supported by geth and Hyperledger Besu directly in the console.

 To use the geth console with Besu: